Reading Strategies Aligned to Science of Reading

 Base Word Blake

-This is another more advanced strategy to use once students have learned some inflectional endings (e.g. –ed, -ing, -er) and prefixes (e.g. un-, dis-, pre-).
-Longer words can be hard o conceptualise when breaking down by each individual sound.
+This is another more advanced strategy to use once older students have a more complex knowledge of letter patterns, and learned some inflectional endings (e.g. –ed, -ing, -er) and prefixes (e.g. un-, dis-, pre-).
+Longer words can be hard to conceptualise when breaking down by each individual sound.
 By breaking a word into the base word, then prefixes/suffixes, this provides students with an easier way to break apart longer words and successfully decode them.
 This morphemic spelling knowledge is taught once students have mastered the basics of the alphabetic code, and will help students to develop a deeper understanding of the English language.

 Meaning Matilda

-Whilst Meaning Matilda doesn’t align to one specific phonics strategy, she represents the fact that students must ultimately COMPREHEND what they have read.
-They must listen to what they are reading, and pay attention when something doesn’t make sense – it will most likely be a clue that they have made an error whilst decoding.
+Whilst Meaning Matilda doesn't align to one specific phonics strategy, she represents the fact that proficient readers must ultimately COMPREHEND what they have read.
+They must listen to what they are reading, and pay attention when something doesn't make sense – it will most likely be a clue that they have made an error whilst decoding.
 Meaning Matilda encourages students to attend to meaning, and self-correct when necessary.
+As students build their reading fluency, you will notice more automatic word recognition, allowing for more advanced text comprehension.

 Other prompts that teachers can use when students make decoding errors: